MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/pos-inbound-inventory-operation.md

 ## Create inbound transfer orders

-From POS, users can create new transfer order documents.
-To begin the process, in the document list view, click **Create new** on the app bar, in the prompted dialog, select **New transfer order**, and then select a **Transfer from** warehouse or store that will provide the inventory to your store location.
-The values are limited to the selection that is defined in the configuration of the store's fulfillment group.
+Users can create new inbound transfer order documents from POS.
+To start the process, in the document list view, on the action pane, select **Create new**.
+In the dialog box that appears, select **New transfer order**, and then select a **Transfer from** warehouse or store that will provide the inventory to your store location.
+The **Transfer from** values are limited to the selection that is defined in the configuration of the store's fulfillment group.
 In an inbound transfer request, your current store will always be the **Transfer to** warehouse for the transfer order.
-That value can't be changed.
+The **Transfer to** value can't be changed.

-You can enter values in the **Ship date**, **Receive date**, and **Mode of delivery** fields as you require.
+Enter values in the **Ship date**, **Receive date**, and **Mode of delivery** fields as needed.
 You can also add a note that will be stored together with the transfer order header, as an attachment to the document in headquarters.

 After the header information is created, you can add products to the transfer order.
 To start the process of adding items and requested quantities, select **Add product**.
 In the **Details** pane, you can also add a line-specific note to the journal lines.
 These notes will be stored as a line attachment.